Bigger, taller, faster.

 - Dubai Expo 2020 is the first World Exposition to be postponed rather than canceled.
-The main site occupies a gigantic 438-hectare area, which equals to about 14,600 tennis courts.
+The main site occupies a gigantic 438-hectare area, which equals about 14,600 tennis courts.
 This makes it the third-largest World Fair ever organized.
 192 countries have confirmed their participation.
-You can experience the exhibition between October 1, 2021 and March 31, 2022.
+You can experience the exhibition between October 1, 2021, and March 31, 2022.
 It revolves around a central plaza, surrounded by three large thematic districts.
-Each one is dedicated to one of the sub-themes of Expo 2020 – Opportunity, Mobility and Sustainability.
+Each one is dedicated to one of the sub-themes of Expo 2020 – Opportunity, Mobility, and Sustainability.
 80% of the constructions will continue to be used after the event’s end.

 - Dubai Metro has the world’s longest, fully automated, driverless train system.
-The tracks cover the impressive 46.6 mi (75 km).
+The tracks cover an impressive 46.6 mi (75 km).
 The subway has two lines, which run underground up to 98.4 ft.
 (30 m) deep, as well as on elevated tracks.
-It started operating on September 9, 2009 at 9:09 AM.
+It started operating on September 9, 2009, at 9:09 AM.
 The 200 million passengers per year can count on 99.9% punctuality and speeds of up to 56 mi/h (90 km/h).
 All trains and stations are air-conditioned.

 - Burj Khalifa holds several records, not just for the tallest building in the world.
 The 2,722-ft.
 (829.8-m) high structure is the tallest freestanding building, the tallest skyscraper, and the building with the most floors, among others.
 57 elevators service it.
 They also hold several records – for the world’s highest elevator installation and the longest travel distance.